PatrykSitko/node-system-path-db-es6/README.md

      <br>
      `databaseName.structure.downloads.consoleLogPath();`
      <br>
-     logs "downloads" to the console in this case.
+     logs "/downloads" to the console in this case.
      <br>
      `databaseName.structure.downloads.documents.consoleLogPath();`
      <br>
-     logs "downloads/documents" to the console in this case.
+     logs "/downloads/documents" to the console in this case.
      <br>
      )